Malta and COPP’s first exploits

 conversation between lt david brand and Lt bob smith from copp/ME 1 whilst on a mission over sicily.

-During the first reconnaissance emissions out of 16 COPP personnel, 5 perished or declared missing and 6 were captured.
+During the first reconnaissance missions out of 16 COPP personnel, 5 perished or declared missing and 6 were captured.
 Although all effort was made to ensure that all initial COPP teams were on the same foothold with regards to training, huge losses were suffered by COPP ME 1 & 2, COPP 3 and 4.
 Eventually COPP 3 was disbanded and was amalgamated with COPP 4.
 The results obtained from COPP 4 were much more promising due to better trained team members, however that didn’t stop Willmott from sending more COPP teams to Malta in mid-1943.
 It was either COPP’s successful outcomes or otherwise Operation Husky would be at stake, with other consequences to follow.

 ”I have never thought that Reconnaissance could be done on a continuous scale, particularly in winter, the Present facilities are most inadequate”